What Is OCR Invoice Processing for Small Businesses?

 • Bills sent by email or messaging apps

-In simple terms, OCR acts like a digital assistant that reads invoices for you and fills in the details—accurately and consistently.
+In simple terms, OCR acts like a digital assistant that reads invoices for you and fills in the details, accurately and consistently.
+This technology powers everything from receipt scanner software to comprehensive document management systems designed for small businesses.

 How Does OCR Invoice Processing Work?